-The lower surface heating rates in slice S150 compared to N150 show that the secondary circulation is a strong mechanism for surface-cooling, stronger than the 'undisturbed' along-valley advection of potentially colder air in slice N150.
-Consequently, the depth of the atmospheric boundary layer in the Rivera Valley is highly dependent on the exact position in the valley and the local circulation structure.
-Figure 14 shows the variation of well-mixed layer thickness in the along-valley direction, as obtained on 22 August at 1245 UTC on the 350 m grid.
-The position-dependent differences between the southern and the northern part of the valley are apparent.
-In the northern part of the valley, the well-mixed layer (shaded area) is only about 200 m thick; however, in the southern part, under the influence of the curvature-induced secondary circulation, it is even shallower (50-100 m).
+The lower surface heating rates in slice S150 relative to those in N150 show that the secondary circulation is a strong mechanism for surface cooling, stronger than the "undisturbed" along-valley advection of potentially colder air in slice N150.
+The depth of the atmospheric boundary layer in the Rivera Valley is consequently highly dependent on the exact position in the valley and the local circulation structure.
+Figure 14 shows the variation of well-mixed-layer thickness in the alongvalley direction, as obtained on 22 August at 1245 UTC on the 350-m grid.
+The position-dependent differences between the southern and northern parts of the valley are apparent.
+In the northern part of the valley, the well-mixed layer (shaded area) is only about 200-m thick; however, in the southern part, under the influence of the curvature-induced secondary circulation, it is even shallower (50-100 m).
 The same qualitative picture holds on 21 and 25 August.
-Due to its high spatial variability, the thickness of the well-mixed layer, as measurable from radiosondes (i.e. at a given location), is thus not a representative length scale for the atmospheric boundary layer in the entire valley.
+Because of its high spatial variability, the thickness of the well-mixed layer, as measurable from radiosondes (i.e., at a given location), is thus not a representative length scale for the atmospheric boundary layer in the entire valley.